Cutthroat Island: Plot

-In 1668 Jamaica, Morgan Adams having escaped a sting operation to capture her with aid of her father's boatswain Mr. Glasspoole and Bowen, hunts down her uncle and fellow pirate Dawg Brown, who has captured her father, Black Harry.
-Black Harry has one of three pieces of a map to a huge stash of gold on the remote Cutthroat Island.
-Dawg has another piece, having stolen it from the corpse of a third brother, Richard, while a fourth brother, Mordechai, has the last piece.
-Harry refuses to give Dawg his piece and escapes with Morgan's help, but not before being mortally wounded by Snelgrave, Dawg's one armed and one eyed first mate.
-A dying Harry reveals to his daughter the location of the map piece: on his scalp.
-At the same time in Port Royal, during a ball hosted by its corrupt Governor Ainslee, thief William Shaw is captured by Captain Trotter, having fleeced several guests of their valuables.
+In 1668 Jamaica, having escaped a trap set by authorities, Morgan Adams hunts down her paternal uncle and fellow pirate Dawg Brown after he kidnaps her father, Black Harry.
+Harry has one of three pieces of a map to a huge stash of gold on the remote Cutthroat Island.
+Dawg has another piece, having stolen it after betraying and murdering their younger brother Richard, while a fourth brother, Mordechai, has the last piece.
+Refusing to give his piece to Dawg, Harry escapes with his daughter's help.
+Harry is fatally wounded and tells Morgan the map piece is located on his scalp before he dies.

-Morgan, now captain of the Morning Star, sets out for the treasure.
-Unable to translate the map, they go to Port Royal to find a translator.
-Learning that Shaw, up for slave auction, is fluent in Latin, Morgan wins the auction.
-When she is recognized from her wanted poster and barely escapes with Shaw, Ainslee vows to find her, either to arrest her or form a partnership for half her profits.
-He enlists the help of chronicler John Reed, who often follows pirates to write his books.
+After scalping her father for the piece, Morgan, now captain of her father's ship, the Morning Star, sets out to find the treasure.
+Unable to translate the map, they go to nearby Port Royal for a translator.
+There, they learn that a criminal being sold into slavery, a con man and thief named William Shaw, is fluent in Latin.
+After threatening a man determined to outbid her, Morgan wins the auction.
+When she is recognized from her wanted poster and barely escapes with her crew and Shaw, corrupt Governor Ainslee vows to find her after learning of the treasure's existence.
+He enlists the help of John Reed, an infamous chronicler of pirates and crew member of the Morning Star.

 The crew finds Mordechai in Spittlefield Harbor.
-Before they can learn where the second piece is, Dawg appears; a fight ensues, during which Mordechai is mortally wounded, Morgan is shot, and Shaw secretly finds the map piece and keeps it to himself.
-Escaping on the Morning Star, Morgan collapses from her wound, but is saved by Shaw, a self-proclaimed doctor.
+Before they can learn where the second piece is, Dawg and his crew raid the harbor.
+A fight ensues, during which Mordechai is killed and Morgan is shot, while Shaw secretly finds the piece and keeps it to himself.
+After they escape on the Morning Star, Morgan collapses from her wound, but Shaw uses his limited medical knowledge to save her.
 The two start a romance.
 Morgan figures out that the words on the two map pieces, when read backwards, spell out half the coordinates to the island.